Super Bowl LII: Marketing

+Pre-game Food Rivalry

+In mid-January 2018, a food rivalry between Philadelphia and Boston emerged.
+Dottie's Donuts, a local Philadelphia-based donut shop, decided to stop selling Boston Cream donuts until after the Super Bowl as a way to send a message to New England fans.
+Quinton Johnson, one of the shop's employees, said "We are not doing Boston Cream right now until after the Super Bowl."
+He added that the shop was getting prank calls from Patriots fans with Boston accents.
+Charles River Esplanade, a well-known park in Boston, immediately retaliated by banning Philadelphia cream cheese, Philly cheese steaks, soft pretzels, and even Crisco into the park until after the Super Bowl.
+On Monday, February 5, the respective food bans in both cities were lifted.

 Teams

 The NFC was represented by the number-one playoff seed Philadelphia Eagles, while the AFC was represented by the number-one playoff seed New England Patriots, marking the fourth time in the previous five years that the Super Bowl had featured the top team from each conference.

 Philadelphia Eagles

 The Eagles finished the regular season with a record of 13–3, the same as New England, Minnesota, and Pittsburgh, but the various tie-breaking provisions gave them the NFC's top seed in the 2017–18 NFL playoffs.
 It was a substantial improvement for the team under second-year head coach Doug Pederson; the Eagles finished the previous season with a 7–9 record.
 In the 2017 season, the team scored 457 points (third in the NFL), while giving up just 295 (fourth) points.

 The offense was led by Pro Bowl quarterback Carson Wentz.
 In just his second season, he recorded a passer rating of 101.9, throwing for 3,296 yards and 33 touchdowns, with only seven interceptions.
 His top target was Pro Bowl tight end Zach Ertz, who caught 74 passes for 824 yards and eight touchdowns.
 Other contributors were two receivers acquired from off-season free agency: Alshon Jeffery, who caught 57 passes for 789 yards and nine scores; and Torrey Smith, who had 36 receptions for 430 yards.
 Meanwhile, third-year receiver Nelson Agholor had the best season of his career, hauling in 62 passes for 768 yards and eight touchdowns, a higher total in each category than in his previous two seasons combined.
 The Eagles rushing attack also benefited from two recently acquired players, LeGarrette Blount and Jay Ajayi.
 Blount, an off-season signing who won a Super Bowl with the Patriots, gained 776 rushing yards and two touchdowns, while Ajayi, picked up by a mid-season trade with the Miami Dolphins, rushed for 873 yards and caught 24 passes for 154 yards combined with the two teams.
 Philadelphia also had a superb offensive line, led by two Pro Bowl selections: Tackle Lane Johnson and Guard Brandon Brooks, along with all pro center Jason Kelce.